How May Mobility’s autonomous shuttle ambitions backfired

 Grand Rapids, Michigan, the site of another May pilot, was the one bright spot.
 As of March, ridership on the 3.2-mile, 20-plus-stop route remained steady nine months into the program at 500 rides a day, passing over the 50,000 total passenger mark before the pandemic forced a pause in operations.

-May announced that it reached 100,000 total rides in August 2019, but it hasn’t shared an update since then.
+May announced that it reached 100,000 total rides in August 2019, but it hasn’t shared an update since.

 Failed fundraising